SMILELab-FL/FedLab/README.md

    </tr>
 </table>

+The results are obtained by running the [tutorial](https://github.com/SMILELab-FL/FedLab/blob/master/tutorials/readme_exp.ipynb) with random seed 0.

 ### Simulation Efficiency

 Time cost in 100 rounds (50 clients are sampled per round) under different acceleration settings.
 1M-10P stands for the simulation runs on 1 machine with 4 GPUs and 10 processes.
 2M-10P stands for the simulation runs on 2 machines with 4 GPUs and 10 processes (5 processes on each machine).